gwyErcGH/VPNOthers/README.md

 SCHOLL PRV IP: 10.50.80.219 (DCSG_BYOD)
 DOCUMENT
 So this note is for some stuff:
-Update 1 I have to check if the VPN Creates and account
+Update 1 I have to check if the VPN Creates and account on a Windows.